 It goes without saying that sex is important in relationships.
 There is a reason why a lack of it causes depression within the marriage, and surprisingly, it isn’t all about having an orgasm.

 - Bonding: When having sex, the brain releases oxytocin, often dubbed the “love drug” or “cuddle hormone”.
-This is located in the reward center of the brain.
+This is located in the reward centre of the brain.
 It enhances trust and creates a bond between couples during sex.

 - Pleasure: Sex is supposed to be the thing you do only with your marriage mate.
 This is a pleasure shared between the two of you that feels good both mentally and physically.